-- Wear suitable shoes no heels, barefoot is not good, nor are most sandals. - Never climb onto wet or slippery steps, make sure they are dry. - Never overstretch do not climb beyond the last three steps of a ladder. - Keep your shoulders between the rails and don't overreach - move the ladder instead. - Always keep 3 point contact with the ladder. - Don't let children climb up the ladder: prevent access at the end of the day if you have to, or fold it up after use. - Be prepared for an unforeseen vertigo attack don't look down, breath slowly and steadily, and go back down step by step.
+- Wear suitable shoes no heels, barefoot is not good, nor are most sandals. - Never climb onto wet or slippery steps, make sure they are dry. - Never overstretch do not climb beyond the last three steps of a ladder. - Keep your shoulders between the rails and don't over-reach - move the ladder instead. - Always keep 3 point contact with the ladder. - If your ceilings are high, but your ladders too small, don't try to overreach yourself - renting or borrowing a suitable ladder is much safer. - Don't let children climb up the ladder: prevent access at the end of the day if you have to, or fold it up after use. - Be prepared for an unforeseen vertigo attack don't look down, breath slowly and steadily, and go back down step by step.